 A Trip to Cuba

-It was a pleasure for me to have visited Cuba on a LATOUR Familuratation trip from March 8 to March 16, 2014.
+It was a pleasure for me to have visited Cuba on a LATOUR Familuratation trip.
 The trip started in Miami.
 My husband and I flew on our own from LAX to MIA.
 Upon arrival, we took the Sheraton Hotel shuttle to the hotel, where we over-nighted.
 This overnight was part of the tour.
 We had a briefing that evening, with our LATOUR rep, Susan Sheutze.

 The next day, we were transferred to the Miami Airport, where we met with another LATOUR representative who obtained our visas for us and then we boarded out charter flight to Havana.
 It was called World Atlantic, operated by American Airlines.
 We arrived in Havana at around 10am that day and we were taken to the main Revolution Square, where Fidel Castro had once give a 6-hour speech to the public and where the Pope held mass when he was visiting Cuba.